Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Implement the lesson

 With a quality plan in place, you are ready to carry out the lesson.
 It is alright if you improvise at times instead of going off exactly what you wrote.
-There are a lot of unpredictable factors of a preschool day.
+There are a lot of unpredictable factors.
 Just be aware that you’re staying within the timeframe set for the lesson.
 Once you are done, it is good practice to look back at your plan and make notes about what was and was not successful.

-Always keep the goals of preschool learning in mind when writing lesson plans.
-While generally, the purpose of preschool is to prepare kids for kindergarten, your students will present a unique skill set, and therefore will need to pursue certain goals that may differ from the class before them.
+Always keep the goals of learning in mind when writing lesson plans.
+While generally, the purpose is to prepare kids for kindergarten, your students will present a unique skill set, and therefore will need to pursue certain goals that may differ from the class before them.

 Keep lessons fun